Take Action at the Cancer Center

 What other resources are available to learn more about clinical trials?

-Diversity in Clinical Trials: How UI Cancer Center is Fighting Cancer Disparities
+Diversity in Clinical Trials: How University of Illinois Cancer Center is Fighting Cancer Disparities

 From family history to a person’s living environment to a lack of access to healthcare, there are many reasons why disparities exist in cancer care.
 One of these reasons is the lack of diversity among participants in clinical trials.